Accessibility Statement

 What to do if you think your cat was poisoned

 Cats exhibiting severe symptoms of any kind should be taken immediately to an emergency vet clinic or animal hospital.
 If your cat is experiencing slight respiratory distress or a runny nose/watery eyes, move him into fresh air right away.
-Call your veterinarian, the ASPCA Animal Poison Control Center (888-426-4435), or the Pet Poison Helpline (855-764-7661) if his symptoms don’t clear up within a short time.
+Call your veterinarian, the ASPCA Animal Poison Control Center (888-426-4435), or the Pet Poison Helpline (855-764-7661) for further guidance.

 How to safely use essential oils in a household with cats